El Argentino — a guitar by Louis Scafa, New York City.

 On Second Avenue, in a workshop that smelled of varnish and wood shavings, an Argentine luthier bent over a spruce soundboard and placed abalone shell, piece by piece, around a soundhole.

 The story told in these pages — of a craftsman who left his homeland, crossed an ocean, and built a life in a new country through the work of his hands — is not only Scafa’s story.
+It belongs, in its essential shape, to another man as well.

 This guitar was built in 1956 — the year Jan was born — by a man who crossed an ocean to practice his craft in a new world.